mellium/xmpp/docs/overview.md

 The module does so much more than just low-level XMPP connections though, and more functionality can be found in the [subdirectories].
-If you want to write your own extension (or learn more about why the existing extensions were written the way that they have been), see my previous post on the matter: [_Extensions in Mellium_].
+If you want to write your own extension (or learn more about why the existing extensions were written the way that they have been), see the file `extensions.md`.
 Finally, be sure to [let me know] if you build anything interesting with Mellium!

 [subdirectories]: https://pkg.go.dev/mellium.im/xmpp?tab=subdirectories
-[_Extensions in Mellium_]: /2020/02/extensions-in-mellium/
 [let me know]: xmpp:sam@samwhited.com?message

 [`mellium.im/xmpp`]: https://pkg.go.dev/mellium.im/xmpp